 I am not going to take sides in this debate, only offer a few thoughts and points that I feel might be getting overlooked.
 First off, the police do need to be transparent.
 If the person who was shot in Charlotte, Keith Lamont Scott, was holding a weapon and refused to put it down after the officers repeatedly told him to then the shooting was justified in my opinion.
-If he had no weapon as his wife claimed and was just sitting in his car, then this was manslaughter by the cops and should be prosecuted in a court of law.
+If he had no weapon as his wife claimed and was just sitting in his car, then this was manslaughter by the cops, and should be prosecuted in a court of law.

 I have the utmost respect for the men and women in blue.
 They go to work every day not knowing if they will be in a situation such as the one the officers were in Charlotte were in.
 I don't think the police are intentional murderers.
-I do think they are known to use excessive force that is often unnecessary and this often disproportionately involved people (mostly men) who are minorities.
+I do think they are known to use excessive force that is often unnecessary and this often disproportionately involves people (mostly men) who are minorities.
 This has gone on for years.
 Everyone of my generation remembers Rodney King ad the beating that took place at the hands of the LAPD that was caught on video back in 1991-1992.
-This was a disgusting display of force and misuse of authority and the fact that the cops were acquitted lead to the LA riots back during the same period.
+This was a disgusting display of force and misuse of authority and the fact that the cops were acquitted led to the LA riots back during the same period.

-The cops aren't perfect, but by-and-large they are trustworthy and do what they are supposed to do with civilians which is to protect and serve the community that they belong in.
+The cops aren't perfect, but by and large, they are trustworthy and do what they are supposed to do with civilians which is to protect and serve the community that they belong in.
 I know I wouldn't want to do their job which is one of the toughest careers in the United States.

 I mentioned transparency earlier and I firmly believe that in order to help the healing between the police and the black community, more transparency is needed.
-The recently passed House Bill in North Carolina does not assist in any way the transparency issues that occur between the Police and citizens of North Carolina.
+The recently passed House Bill in North Carolina does not assist in any way with the transparency issues that occur between the Police and citizens of North Carolina.

 Trust will only come when there is better communication between the police and the black community.
-Passing laws that will facilitate non-tranparencey and delays in finding out the truth of what actually happened in these incidences is only going to make matters worse.
+Passing laws that will facilitate non-transparency and delays in finding out the truth of what actually happened in these incidences is only going to make matters worse.